NDR008/DiceGameMDP/readme.md

 These results suggested that policy-iteration is a reasonable choice to ensure scalability without a pre-set parameter theta (which influence construction time on different cases).
 However in actual fact, it could be that policy-iteration is not the perfect method, since they produce different policies which produce detectable differences on the default game, but not on more complex ones.

 Considering that this game does not have terminating states, then this game could have an infinite-time-horizon (or an infinite iteration utility).
 It is not meant to be allowed to set gamma to 1 for problems that have an infinite-time-horizon.
-The decision to ignore this, is based on the fact that this game does have a terminating action that should become more advantegous than rolling again for some states.
-Thus, with gamma set to 1, the values might not converge except to some resolution of accuracy.
+The decision to ignore this, is due to existence of terminating action with a probability of 1.0, that should become more advantegous than rolling again for some states.
+Thus, with gamma set unintuitively to 1.
 For complex games, the probability to arriving to any of the states each is lower, and so iterative effect on value results in a lower decimal point value.
 Perhaps due to floating point limitations (or the theta) setting, the values in value iteration "seem" to converge sooner.
 In case of policy-iteration the iteration is exited earlier, because it assumes that values will only continue to converge (and not oscillate) which is likely to be the case when gamma < 1.
-However for complex games, and lower probabilities, policy-iteration and value-iteration likely converge to the same policy due to the floating point limit being the limiting factor (rather than the true mathematical value).
+For complex games, and thus lower probabilities ratios - policy-iteration and value-iteration are more likely to converge to the same policy due to the floating point limit being the limiting factor (rather than the true mathematical value).

 ![Theta Indifference](data/policy_vs_value_w_diff_theta.png)